nichoth/hermes/README.md

 -----------------

-The way I think about this is that it's like *Signal*, in the sense that no one is able to read your messages except the recipients, but with an added social network aspect.
-The social part is all configurable too, as far as who you allow to read your social graph.
-Do you want to let your friends see who your other friends are?
+The way I've been thinking about this at a high level is that it's like *Signal*, the messaging app, in the sense that no one is able to read your messages except the recipients, but with an added social network aspect.

+The social part is all configurable too, at a pretty granular level.
+So you can configure things like -- do you want to let your friends see who your other friends are?
+Or hide that info from everyone?
+In any case, you *get to choose* who can read that.
+Not even the server-operator is able to read that info, unless you allow them to.

+This is a big difference from traditional social networks, like *Instagram*, where the server reads/knows all your data.

 ## notes
 The `events` module is required by our dependencies.
 It wasn't included so we have added it here.